playermissile/scrolling_tutorial/index.rst

 A Crash Course on Course Scrolling
 ---------------------------------------

+Scrolling means the display screen is a *window* on a larger map, that the user is looking at only a small portion of the overall area, and this window can be moved around.

 Course scrolling, that is: scrolling with blocky jumps, can be accomplished without any use of the hardware scrolling registers.
 In fact, course scrolling falls out as a side-effect of the ``LMS`` bit on display list commands.
 Being